Emotions Heal when they are heard and validated

-Watford Women’s Centre is committed to supporting the mental health and wellbeing of all women in our community.
-As part of this commitment, we provide low-cost therapy for women over the age of 18 and a space where you can talk to specialist female therapists in a safe and supportive environment.
+Watford Women's Centre is committed to supporting the mental health and wellbeing of all women in our community.
+As part of this commitment we provide low cost counselling for women over the age of 18 and a space where you can talk to specialist female therapists in a safe and supportive environment.
 We can offer you weekly counselling for up to 1 year or short-term focused counselling.

 All women experience difficulties at some points in their lives and can feel overwhelmed, challenged and alone.
 Talking to a counsellor can help you to; see things more clearly, help you to cope differently with situations, or support you through a period of crisis.
 Perhaps you need help to make difficult choices and changes or look at destructive patterns.

 You can explore many issues with your counsellor such as: depression - anxiety -relationship difficulties, past or present abuse, substance misuse and bereavement.

 We offer a good quality low-cost counselling service for women at affordable fees that are much lower than private counselling.
 Your initial assessment meeting is £15 and counselling sessions are based on ability to pay, and will cost £15-35 per weekly session, as this helps us maintain our vital service for all women who need it, and there are some ringfenced places for women with no access to income and benefits.
 Payments are to be made online, in advance.